 I nearly always bump into environments with the Service Account having windows local administrator rights.
 I’ve even bumped into a service account with Domain Admin rights a time or two!!
 I also often find many SQL Servers all using the same exact service account.
 Think about least privilege – only the permissions necessary (Domain user, yes.
 Local admin, no.) Think about password complexity.
 Think about “what happens if this account is compromised or fails?” – if you use one service account to rule all SQL Servers, then one service account problem affects all.
 Each SQL Server service should have its own.
 Prod and Test should always be separate (I use that to prevent against human error also).
 And you should be looking into Managed Service accounts and Group Managed Service Accounts if you’ve been taking care to upgrade.
 You can read more about service accounts from Microsoft.

-Upgrade for Security
+Upgrade for SQL Server Security

 One last point – speaking of upgrading, if you aren’t keeping up with your SQL Server versions?
 You aren’t secure by default.
 You need to keep up with your SQL Server updates and your windows updates.
 Again it really does help, but the auditors really will ask.
 I blogged about SQL Server versions a month or so ago in this series of tips.